SuperDARN/pydarn/docs/user/range_time.md

 #### Plotting with a custom color map
 Because the default parameter plotted is line-of-sight velocity, there is also a special red-blue colour map set as default (as seen above) which is only meant for velocity RTP's.

-To change the color map, use the 'cmap' parameter with the string name of a matplot lib color map ([found here](https://matplotlib.org/tutorials/colors/colormaps.html)).
+To change the colormap, use the 'cmap' parameter with the string name of a matplotlib color map ([found here](https://matplotlib.org/tutorials/colors/colormaps.html)).
 For example, plotting the power along the beam above using the colormap 'viridis':
 ```python
 pydarn.RTP.plot_range_time(fitacf_data, beam_num=7, parameter='p_l', zmax=50, zmin=0, date_fmt='%H%M', colorbar_label='Power (dB)', cmap='viridis')
 ```